Computer-Science-Undergraduate-Council/official-csug-website/README.md

 5. The website is run locally at `http://localhost:3000/`

-## Contributing to the project
+## Contributing to the project :sunglasses:

-After running the project on your own local computer, you can follow these steps to make your own contributions to the website! :hugs:
+After running the project on your own local computer, you can follow these steps to make your own contributions to the website! :star_struck:

 1. Consider forking the repository to your own GitHub, you can find information on how to fork a repo [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) This will create a copy (actually a fork) in your GitHub for you to work on.
 If you don't want to fork it, continue with step 2 :point_down: